 Fireworks are a spectacle that most people love.
 They can also be incredibly dangerous.
-At AAA Ohio Auto Club Insurance Agency, we want your holiday to be both fun and safe.
+At AAA Ohio Auto Club, we want your holiday to be both fun and safe.
 So, how can you protect yourself, others, and your property when using fireworks?
 Follow these fireworks safety tips.

 What are the Dangers of Fireworks?

 When used incorrectly, fireworks can cause both bodily injury and property damage.
 Young adults and children tend to incur more injuries and burns than other demographics, with eyes and hands most often affected by fireworks.
 Additionally, thousands of property, vehicle and outdoor fires are started each year from firework misuse.

 - Avoid using consumer fireworks.
 Attend public displays conducted by professionals instead.

 - If you do use consumer fireworks, always check with your local police department to see what is and is not allowed.
 Most fireworks are illegal for home use in many areas.